-The Fund's activities expose it to a variety of risks: market risk (including price risk and interest rate changes), liquidity risk, credit risk and operational risk.
+The Fund's activities expose it to a variety of risks: market risk (including price risk, interest rate risk and currency risk), liquidity risk, credit risk and operational risk.

-The Responsible Entity seeks to manage the Fund's financial risks through a variety of activities, including diversification of the investment portfolio and the selection of liquid investments in accordance with specific investment policies and restrictions set out in the Product Disclosure Statement.
+The Responsible Entity seeks to manage the Fund's financial risks through a variety of activities, including diversification of the investment portfolio and the selection of liquid investments in accordance with the specific investment policies and restrictions set out in the Product Disclosure Statement.